yhan/feedback/feedback_Lokad-AzureEventStore.md

 ## Projection
 1. We can apply an event sequence number 42 to a known state with last event sequence number 1?
    If so, how can we manage `CancellationEvent`, `Patching date event`... ?
+1. Why projection is coupled with a specific event type?
+How do you resolve probelm: an aggregate (a state) is projected using different types of events?

 ## API

 ## Documentation